MeghaTiya/PAL---Personal-Adaptive-Learner/README.md

 A modular research/production toolkit for building adaptive video learning experiences.

 This repository brings together three pieces:

 - Adaptive delivery and UI: a React demo app that plays a lesson video and injects questions at timestamps while adapting difficulty per learner.
-- Hybrid RL algorithm: a browser demo plus JS modules implementing a transparent, blendable policy (Statistical + RL bandit) with live analytics and logging.
+- Hybrid RL algorithm: Transparent, blendable policy (Statistical + RL bandit) with live analytics and logging.
 - Agentic question generation and personalised summarisation: Flask apps that turn a lecture video+transcript into multi‑difficulty questions and generate student‑aware review summaries.

 ## Repository layout